jpsm83/health/documentation/n8n/mediaContext.md

 - Do NOT create explicit, suggestive, or inappropriate image descriptions for sensitive topics
 - Do NOT include nudity, sexual acts, or inappropriate content in image descriptions
 - Do NOT create images that would violate social media community guidelines
+- **Do NOT include generic year references** - remove all generic year references and use timeless language in descriptions
+- **ONLY include years if they are tied to date-specific historical events** (e.g., "World Cup 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
 - Do NOT add any text before or after the JSON object
 - Do NOT use single quotes instead of double quotes
 - Do NOT add trailing commas after the last item in objects or arrays